IVF embryo quality and day 3 embryo grading after in vitro fertilization

 Embryo quality as we see it under the microscope in the IVF lab gives us some reasonable ability to predict the chances for pregnancy after the embryo transfer procedure.
 However, because there are many other contributing factors involved that we can not see or measure, the generalizations about "quality" made from grading embryos are often inaccurate.

 We see some cycles fail after transferring 3 perfect looking embryos, and we also see beautiful babies born after transferring only one "low grade" embryo.
-The true genetic potential of the embryo to continue normal development is impossible to measure accurately with current technology.
-Hopefully, future advances will give us better insight.
+The true genetic potential of the embryo to continue normal development is very difficult to measure accurately unless we utilize preimplantation genetic screening (PGS) to select chromosomally normal embryos for transfer.

 An important variable that is often overlooked is the embryo transfer technique.
 A smooth transfer with no trauma to the endometrial lining is essential to give the embryos the best chance for implantation and continuation of normal development.